earthly/website/blog/_posts/2022-11-10-rancher-managing-k8s.md

 The biggest advantage of Rancher is the convenience of managing all your Kubernetes clusters from a single dashboard.
 This eliminates the complexity and inconvenience of accessing vendor-specific dashboards and management tools.

-### Easy to Install
+### Easy To Install

 Rancher is easy to install both in the cloud and on premise, which makes it optimal for both development and production.

 The previous list is just a fraction of the features Rancher brings to DevOps teams.
-To learn more about all of Rancher’s features that DevOps teams can use, check out [the documentation](https://docs.ranchermanager.rancher.io/getting-started/introduction/overview).
+To learn more about all of Rancher's features that DevOps teams can use, check out [the documentation](https://docs.ranchermanager.rancher.io/getting-started/introduction/overview).

 ## Setup and Maintenance in Rancher